cloudflarearchive/backgrid/CONTRIBUTING.md

 $ npm install
 # Recursively builds the core, extensions and put the output into lib
 $ grunt dist
+# Builds everything, including the docs and runs the tests
+$ grunt
 ```

 Branching